hhubbell/smartkeg/README.md

 The build script will make a copy of the Smartkeg source code into the systems `/usr/local/src/` directory, and create the service files.

 #### Post Install
-The build script creates systemd service files for the Smartkeg system, and the Smartkeg Server.
-To run the Smartkeg system and the Smartkeg Server at startup on Arch Linux, run the following, respectively:
+The build script creates a systemd service file for the Smartkeg system.
+To run the Smartkeg system at startup on Arch Linux, run the following:
 ```Shell
 # systemctl enable smartkeg
 ```